wangluheng328/Product-Coupon-Microservices/README.md

  ### Introduction

- This microservices demo project is based on Spring Cloud.
-It consists of two major microservices: product and coupon.
+ This microservice demo project is based on Spring Cloud and Eureka.
+It consists of two major types of microservices: product and coupon.
 The goal is to let them talk to each other to return a calculated price to us users.

  ### Achievements